 Our founder, Therese Duchesne, envisioned a place where female monastics in the Theravada Buddhist tradition could live, study, and practice.
 She and Ayya Gunasari had been in retreat together in Burma, and reconnected in 2007, when Therese invited Ayya Gunasari to become the abbess and spiritual director of the community that Therese wanted to create and support.

 Therese's friend David Bricker stepped in administratively to help create Mahapajapati Foundation, the non-profit stewardship organization that would own the property and support the monastic community.
 Therese then built the first kuti and an outhouse, and eventually, the main monastery building.

 Before Therese donated the 80 acres of beautiful high desert property that would eventually become the monastery's land, she wanted to ensure that it would be suitable.
 She had a well drilled, and it was when there was water that she knew her dream to see a monastery on the property could become a reality.

 The well house.

 With the organization and structures now in place, Therese donated the entire property to Mahapajapati Foundation.
 Over the years, her generous support has helped provide for additional structures as the monastery has grown.
-Both Therese and David continue to serve on the board of directors and to support the monastery with open-heartedness and kindness.
+Both Therese and David continue to support the monastery with open-heartedness and kindness.